-Evening classes, competitions and workshops, such as those offered by D&AD, are a great way of keeping portfolios up to date and varied; they can also generate extra exposure for applicants.
+Evening classes, competitions and workshops, such as those offered by D&AD, are a great way of keeping your portfolio up to date and varied.
+They may also potentially generate extra exposure.

-It is useful to consider part-time training to update skills in using computer-aided design (CAD) packages, such as Illustrator, QuarkXPress, InDesign, Freehand and Adobe Photoshop.
+It's useful to consider part-time training to update your skills in using computer-aided design (CAD) packages, such as Adobe InDesign, Illustrator, Photoshop and QuarkXPress.
 This may help generate more work.
-A good knowledge of digital media and web marketing skills will be helpful.
+A good knowledge of digital media and web marketing skills is also helpful.

-Business skills are as important as creative skills.
-Short self-employment courses offered at local careers services and enterprise agencies can be useful for understanding all aspects of business and marketing.
+Your business skills are as important as your creative skills.
+Short self-employment courses can be useful for understanding all aspects of business and marketing.

 On average, it takes illustrators around five or six years to build a reputation and become established in the industry.

-Setting up as a freelance illustrator is risky and many people decide to build up contacts and clients gradually, while doing other paid work.
+Setting up as a freelance illustrator is risky so you may decide to build up contacts and clients gradually, while doing other paid work.

-Career progression is relatively limited.
-The majority of illustrators will remain as freelance illustrators and may enjoy a highly successful career.
+Most illustrators remain as freelance illustrators and may enjoy a highly successful career.
 Some will successfully combine illustration with teaching.
 Others may progress from freelance illustrator to art director with a firm of publishers, and a small number may work as agents for other illustrators.